Graduation Requirements

 SOL Requirements: SOL Tests and Verified Units of Credit

 Each Hanover County Public School student at grades 3 through 8 shall take the SOL assessment(s) for the student’s respective grade, and the test results shall be part of a multiple set of criteria used to determine whether students in those grades proceed or are retained.
 In addition, each student in middle and secondary school shall take all applicable end-of-course SOL tests.
 Students who achieve a passing score on an end-of-course SOL test shall be awarded a verified unit of credit in that course.
 Students may earn verified credits in any courses for which end-of-course SOL tests are available.
-These courses include: Algebra I, Algebra II, Geometry, Biology, Chemistry, Earth Science, World History I, World History II, Modern Global Studies, US and VA History, and English Reading and Writing (English 11).
+These courses include: Algebra 1, Algebra 2, Geometry, Biology, Chemistry, Earth Science, World History I, World History II, Modern Global Studies, US and VA History, and English Reading (English 11). and Writing (English 9, 10, and 11).
 (6-4.4)

 Limited English proficient students, as identified by a committee designated to make such determinations, may be exempted from the SOL tests for one grade level only in grades 3 through 8.
 Students with disabilities for whom participation in the SOL testing program is deemed inappropriate according to their IEP or 504 plan shall be expected to demonstrate proficiency on an alternative assessment prescribed by the Virginia Board of Education in accordance with federal laws and regulations beginning with the school year 2000-2001.